Search for New Physics in Electronic Recoil Data from XENONnT

 In order to further explore the possibility of tritium as an explanation for the XENON1T excess, we operated XENONnT in a different mode for 14.3\,days bypassing the getter purifying the GXe volume of the cryostat after the SR0 data was collected.
 Being considerably more volatile than xenon, any outgassed hydrogen (and therefore HT) is more effectively removed by this purification scheme.
 Furthermore, the shorter purification time constant\,($\sim$2\,h), compared to that of liquid purification\,($\sim$1\,day), also makes the removal more effective.
 Therefore, the equilibrium concentration of HT in LXe is expected to be enhanced by bypassing this getter.
 The enhancement factor is conservatively estimated to be at least 10, but could be as large as 100.
 This `tritium-enhanced' dataset, when unblinded, showed no evidence for a tritium-like excess.
 Based on this null result, combined with the aforementioned reduction measures, tritium is not included in the background model.

 $^{37}$Ar was suggested as another potential source of the XENON1T excess~\cite{Szydagis:2021ar}.
 This hypothesis was ruled out due to the strong constraints set on trace amounts of $^{37}$Ar both from cosmogenic activation and from a potential air leak~\cite{XENON:2020rca}.
 Similar considerations apply to XENONnT.
 As mentioned earlier, the entire xenon inventory was cryogenically distilled underground by the Kr-removal system, which is also extremely effective in reducing $^{37}$Ar to a negligible level~\cite{XENON:2021fkt}.
-The variation of $^\mathrm{nat}$Kr concentration in xenon over the SR0 period, measured with rare-gas mass spectrometry~\cite{Lindemann:2014kr}, sets a constraint on any air leak that leads to a negligible level of $^{37}$Ar.
+The variation of $^\mathrm{nat}$Kr concentration in xenon over the SR0 period, measured with rare-gas mass spectrometry~\cite{Lindemann:2014kr}, sets an upper limit of $4\times10^{-6}$\,mbar$\cdot$l/s on any air leak that leads to a negligible level of $^{37}$Ar.
 For this reason, $^{37}$Ar is also not included in the background model.